danoc/dotfiles/README.md

 This is a collection of my (few) dotfiles.

-# Installation

-Clone this repo locally and then follow the instructions below for each service.

-## `.zshrc`

-Add this to a `.zshrc` file:
+To use this, add this to a `.zshrc` file:

 ```bash
 if [ -f ~/Projects/danoc/dotfiles/.zshrc ]; then